What It Takes To Win A World Cup

-India will be playing Australia in the ICC World Cup semi-final on March 26.
-In keeping with the cricket mania, Sadhguru looks at what it takes to be a cricketing legend, and why sport can also be an opportunity for spiritual growth.
+India will be playing Australia in the ICC World Cup on March 26.
+In keeping with the cricket mania, Sadhguru looks at why sport can also be an opportunity for spiritual growth, and what it takes to be a cricketing legend.

 Read in Telugu: వరల్డ్ కప్ గెలుచుకోవటానికి ఏమి కావాలి….????